 We are an independent nonprofit organization and a partner of the National Endowment for the Humanities.
 Since 1975, we have been promoting the humanities as relevant, meaningful ways to understand the human condition and connect us to each other in order to help strengthen California.
 We produce, fund, create and support humanities-based projects and programs, eye-opening cultural experiences and meaningful conversations.
 During the past 40 years, California Humanities has awarded over $29 million in grants across the state, reaching every Congressional district.

 What are the Humanities, Anyway?

 We hear this question a lot.
 The question is, in itself, a complicated one.
 Often we think about them as academic subjects or fields of inquiry that produce knowledge about human activities, ideas, values, norms, and cultural products: history, literature, jurisprudence, philosophy, religious studies, art history and criticism, anthropology, sociology, as well as newer disciplines such as ethnic, cultural, and gender studies.

-What is clear is that the humanities mean – and have meant – many things to many people, in different times and places.
-What is common is the shared focus on knowing, understanding, and communicating about the human experience — our own as well as others.
+What’s clear is that the humanities mean – and have meant – many things to many people, in different times and places.
+What is common is the shared focus on knowing and understanding and communicating about the human experience — our own as well as others.